sirasmu/skills-that-matter/README.md

 * Kinesthetic (24 points)
     * RTFM!
 Yeah nope not gonna do that.
 Does it feel right?
 Do I trust this person?
 Likes side stories.
 Wants to practise and do exercises.
 Offended by people who are being short and concise.

+This seems explain really well why I prefer some teaching styles.
+T hat people learn differently should always be kept in mind when teaching someone else.